grhkm21/advent-of-code-2022/day-00/notes.md

 ```

 We can skip to after `idx`, indicated by ^, because any window containing ^ must contain the character that matches with it, meaning the sliding window will contain duplicate characters.

+---

+## Day 7

+LOL THIS TOOK ME 5 HOURS

+Short notes for now: I changed the structure of the code from two separate `solve_part_X()` functions into a single `Solver::solve()` function.
+Implemented a `Tree` structure that took surprisingly long, around 3 hours spent on both `.dfs` and getting `TreeNode` to include a `parent` field.
+Googled and realized it is not possible due to lifetime issues...
+Fixed `.dfs(&closure)` infinite recursion in compilation phase error by passing in the closure as a `&dyn`.